 White Coat Ceremony

-Entering medical students don their white coats for the first time during this ceremony surrounded by family and friends.
-They also take the Oath of Hippocrates for the first time, pledging their commitment to their future profession and patients.
+Medical students don their white coats during this ceremony and also take the Oath of Hippocrates for the first time, pledging their commitment to their future profession and patients.

 Following their first semester of Gross Anatomy, first-year medical students honor their first patients by hosting a ceremony for the cadavers.
 Gross Anatomy is an integral part of the medical students’ education, and this ceremony pays tribute to the men and women who donate their bodies to further our students’ knowledge.